 Driving Time from Chicago: 1 hour and 45 minutes

-During the summer, families retreat to Lake Geneva, Wisconsin, for boating, fishing, beaches, and other lake activities.
+During the summer, families head to Lake Geneva, Wisconsin for boating, fishing, beaches, and other lake activities.
 But come winter, this resort town transforms into a different kind of getaway.
 Located just under two hours from Chicago, this pretty lakeside town invites romance with spectacular sunsets and restaurants.

 Opportunities abound for cross-country skiing, ice skating, and snowshoeing, while Lake Geneva Canopy Tours operates its zip-lining adventures year-round.
 Take in the rows of Gilded Age mansions in snow or a multi-colored kaleidoscope of leaves.
 Time it right, and you should have your pick of Lake Geneva’s lovely rental homes and cabins.